Please note the following admission requirements for the Applied Behavior Analysis (M.S.) program:

 Program Details

 The Association for Behavior Analysis International (ABAI) has accepted courses within the MS in ABA program as a verified course sequence.
-In addition, students in the MS in ABA program will receive required supervision within the practicum setting.
+In addition, students in the MS in ABA program will receive required supervision within assigned practicum settings.
 The verified course sequence and practicum/supervision requirements will prepare those who complete the MS in ABA to sit for the Board Certified Behavior Analyst (BCBA) examination.
 More information regarding the BCBA examination and requirements can be found at www.bacb.com.

 The University of Kentucky Verified Course Sequence has a strong history of high pass rate percentages.
-For the MOST recent pass rates, as well as previous pass rates, please visit the Behavior Analysis Certification Board Verified Course Sequences page.
+For the most recent pass rates, as well as previous pass rates, please visit the Behavior Analysis Certification Board Verified Course Sequences page.

 Admission Requirements

-• Applicants must meet the Graduate School admission requirements
+- Applicants must meet the Graduate School admission requirements

-• CV, including degree(s), relevant work history, service to the community, honors, membership(s), organizations
+- CV, including degree(s), relevant work history, service to the community, honors, membership(s), organizations

-• Personal Statement describing previous experiences that led to this career goal
+- Personal Statement describing previous experiences that led to this career goal

-• Three letters of recommendation: ideally one from a previous faculty member, and at least one describing your interactions with individuals with disabilities.
+- Three letters of recommendation: ideally one from a previous faculty member, and at least one describing your interactions with individuals with disabilities.

 The GRE is not required for admission to this program.